marineb/rockaway-beach/README.md

 This project makes up for the lack of information available on Rockaway Beach.
 It's available at [rockawaybeach.io](https://rockawaybeach.io).

-We thought it would be helpful to have a site listing all the great activities you can do there.
+We thought it would be helpful to have a site listing all the great activities you can do in Rockaway Beach.

 ## Running it locally